jtan189/CaesarCipher/README.md

-CaesarCypher
+CaesarCipher
 ============

-CSCI 469 Project 1 (Fall 13) - Caesar Cypher
+CSCI 469 Project 1 (Fall 13) - Caesar Cipher

 How to Run
 ----------